 Vegetation means the sporophytic state of the Cannabis or Marijuana plant, which is a form of asexual reproduction in plants during which plants do not produce resin or flowers and are bulking up to a desired production size for Flowering.

+Vendor Sample means a sample of Marijuana or Marijuana Product developed by a Marijuana Cultivator or a Marijuana Product Manufacturer licensed under the provisions of 935 CMR 500.000: Adult Use of Marijuana, that is provided to a Marijuana Product Manufacturer or a Marijuana Retailer for to promote product awareness.

+Verified Financial Hardship means that an individual is a recipient of MassHealth, or Supplemental Security Income, or the individual's income does not exceed 300% of the federal poverty level, adjusted for family size.

-Veteran means a person who served in the active military, naval or airservice of the United States and who was discharged or released under conditions other than dishonorable.
+Veteran means a person who served in the active military, naval or air, space service of the United States and who was discharged or released under conditions other than dishonorable.

-Visitor means an individual, other than a Marijuana Establishment Agent or Laboratory Agent authorized by the Marijuana Establishment or Independent Testing Laboratory to on the Premises of an Establishment for a purpose related to its operations and consistent with the objectives of St. 2016, c.
+Visitor means an individual, other than a Marijuana Establishment Agent or Laboratory Agent authorized by the Marijuana Establishment or Independent Testing Laboratory to be on the Premises of an Establishment for a purpose related to its operations and consistent with the objectives of St. 2016, c.
 334, as amended by St. 2017, c.
 55, M.G.L. c.
 94G, and 935 CMR 500.000,

 provided, however, that no such individual shall be younger than 21 years old.

 Visitor Identification Badge means a badge issued by an MTC, Marijuana Establishment or the Commission to be used at all times while on the Premises of a Marijuana Establishment or an MTC or Independent Testing Laboratory.
-These identification badges must be issued in a form and manner determined by the Commission.
+These identification badges shall be issued in a form and manner determined by the Commission.

+Waiver of Consent means the document signed by potential participants or the legal guardians of potential participants that waives one or more elements of consent.

-Written Certification means a form submitted to the Department of Public Health (DPH) or the Commission by a Massachusetts licensed Certifying Healthcare Provider describing the Qualifying Patient's pertinent symptoms, specifying the patient's Debilitating Medical Condition, and stating that in the physician's professional opinion the potential benefits of the medical use of Marijuana would likely outweigh the health risks for the patient.
+Written Certification means a form submitted to the Commission by a Massachusetts licensed Certifying Healthcare Provider describing the Qualifying Patient's pertinent symptoms, specifying the patient's Debilitating Medical Condition, and stating that in the physician's professional opinion the potential benefits of the medical use of Marijuana would likely outweigh the health risks for the patient.

+14-day Supply means that amount of Marijuana, or equivalent amount of Marijuana in MIPs, that a Registered Qualifying Patient would reasonably be expected to need over a period of 14 calendar days for his or her personal medical use, which is 2.5 ounces, subject to 935 CMR 501.010(9), unless otherwise determined by a Certifying Healthcare Provider.

+60-day Supply means that amount of Marijuana, or equivalent amount of Marijuana in MIPs, that a Registered Qualifying Patient would reasonably be expected to need over a period of 60 calendar days for his or her personal medical use, which is ten ounces, subject to 935 CMR 501.010(9), unless otherwise determined by a Certifying Healthcare Provider.

+500.003: Colocated Marijuana Operations (CMOs)

+An adult-use Marijuana Cultivator, Product Manufacturer or Retailer also be registered as an MTC as defined in to 935 CMR 501.002.
+No other adult-use license type qualifies to be a CMO.
+Unless otherwise specified, CMOs shall comply with the requirements of each the adult-use and medical-use license or registration located on the Premises of the CMO.

 500.005: Fees